HsunTsai/ant-form-sample/readme.md

 # React Ant From Sample
-A React From power by ant form
+A React From powered by ant form

 ## How to satrt
 ```xml